Kitware/dive/docs/FAQ.md

+---
+hide:
+  - navigation
+---

 # Frequently Asked Questions

 ## How do I find existing data to use?

-The [Training Data Collection](https://viame.kitware.com/#/collection/5e4c256ca0fc86aa03120c34) is organized rougly by domain and collection method.
+The [Training Data Collection](https://viame.kitware.com/#/collection/5e4c256ca0fc86aa03120c34) is organized roughly by domain and collection method.

 ## How do I share data with others?

 This use case is covered [on the sharing page](Web-Version.md#sharing-data-with-teams).

-If you want to **publish** your data so that other groups can use it, please email <a href="mailto:viame-web@kitware.com"> `viame-web@kitware.com` </a>.
+If you want to **publish** your data so that other groups can use it, please [contact us](Support.md).

 ## How do I run analysis workflows on my data?